The fact is, the larger your pores, the less smooth, flawless,

 Hydrate the Base: When applying makeup to make pores look smaller, it’s important to ensure that your base is as hydrated and as even as possible.
 H2O Hydrating Complex is like a mini drink for the skin; plumping and hydrating, preventing your pores from drinking in what you’re about to apply to your skin.

 Blur Primers: These are usually silicone-based skincare products that act like Polyfilla (in a good way) by smoothing away the uneven appearance of pores.
 My personal favourite is Benefit’s Porefessional – a silky, vitamin-E enriched face primer, which minimises the appearance of pores and fine lines over or under make-up.

 Foundation: Avoid a heavy base that will clog your skin as it will settle visibly into enlarged pores; instead, opt for a light-to-medium coverage.

 The definitive answer on pore shrinkage is not so definitive, and whilst there is a slew of new pore-specific skincare products created to try to render obvious pores invisible, we now know that it’s genetic and you can’t shrink your pores.

 A major mistake many of my clients make with pores is putting off dealing with them until they become a real problem.
-Clogged pores left untreated lead to blackheads, breakouts, and acne, and can easily become inflamed and irritated.
-So keeping pores cleaned out is going to make them look a lot smaller, a great place to start is with Equilibrium – an oil free moisturising gel that resets and balances an overactive oily skin, keeping oily secretions at bay.
+Clogged pores left untreated lead to blackheads, breakouts, and acne, and can easily become inflamed and irritated; keeping pores cleaned out is going to make them look a lot smaller.
+A great place to start is with Equilibrium – an oil free moisturising gel that resets and balances an overactive oily skin, keeping oily secretions at bay.

 I recommend starting early when it comes to keeping pores clean – a simple skincare routine with products that slow sebum secretion and draw out impurities will help to refine the appearance of pores, keeping your skin healthy.